 Drape honey and spice cream over caramel-marinated juicy pink fruit and put it under the broiler until it’s warm and browned for an absolutely delicious surprise of a dessert!
 A wealth of winter grapefruit inspired this pink grapefruit with burnt honey custard.

 Pink grapefruit with burnt honey custard comes from a memory of our June wedding rehearsal dinner.
-For dessert that night we were served caramel marinated oranges with burnt vanilla custard in individual gratin dishes.
-Simple and elegant in the same warm bite.
+For dessert that night we were served caramel marinated oranges with burnt vanilla custard.
+I remember it as a simple and elegant treat.

-Arrange your marinated grapefruit sections in one shallow platter, or divide them among individual serving dishes, like at our wedding.
-Sprinkle toasted almonds or pistachios on top for a crunch, and maybe pomegranate arils for color and flavor pop.
+Arrange your marinated grapefruit sections in one shallow platter, or divide them among individual serving dishes, (affiliate link) like at our rehearsal dinner.
+For crunch, finish with a sprinkle of toasted almonds or pistachio, and maybe pomegranate arils for color and flavor pop.

-- If you want a little something more, serve with a cookie, maybe cinnamon snickerdoodles.
+If you want a little something more, serve this gratin along with a simple cookie, maybe cinnamon snickerdoodles.

 - You might also want to feature pink grapefruit in a salad–like this one with romaine lettuce, jicama, and cherry tomatoes.